Without leaving the Grade Assignment page, you can view, comment, and grade student-submitted assignment files.

 When you create an assignment, a column is added automatically to the Grade Center.
 An assignment that has been submitted, but not graded, is indicated with an exclamation mark—the needs grading icon.

-Access the Grade Assignment page from the Grade Center or the Needs Grading page.
-To learn more, see the Needs Grading Page.
+You access the Grade Assignment page from the Grade Center or the Needs Grading page.
+To learn more, see About the Needs Grading Page.

 On the Grade Assignment page, you can annotate directly within the browser on files uploaded and converted for display in the inline viewer.
 You can assign a grade, provide feedback, and make notes for yourself.